Lab 5: Databases

 DATE

 Date values, in postgreSQL, are in the yyyy-mm-dd format - '2019-11-25'.
-To work with dates see the list of handy date functions below:
+To work with dates, see the list of handy date functions below:

 Function Name & Example | Function Description |